blnkblnk/blueit/README.md

 ## Overview
 ### Description
-In this project, we design a replication of the app named "Reddit" and implement some of the functionalites.
+In this project, we design a replication of the app named "Reddit" and implement some of the functionalites to create "Blueit".
 The app "Reddit" is a social media platform where the communities are divided into "subreddits" based on topics and interests.
 Users are able to post images, links or text annonymously on subreddits and everyone has the capability to vote, such as upvote or downvote,

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:**
+- **Category: Social Media**
-- **Mobile:**
+- **Mobile: On Iphone using Swift**
-- **Story:**
+- **Story: The app "Blueit" will be a social media platform where the communities are divided into "subreddits" based on topics and interests**
-- **Market:**
+- **Market: For people interested in seeing news and topics made by users around the world about a specific topic.
+It is a hub full of different subjects that anyone can view providing you with a place to ask questions**
-- **Habit:**
+- **Habit: Numerous times throughout the day, users can post.
+Users can see what others are asking and can view and share links or text posts for people to see throughout time.
+By scrolling through endless posts you will form a habit listening to what people are saying.**
-- **Scope:**
+- **Scope: Everyone can download Blueit**

 ## Product Spec